21ST CENTURY TAI CHI

-We live in the 21st century, where warfare is conducted by technology and governments with the connivance of multinational arms corporations.
-We no longer live in a feudal society whereby the local warlord will call yo and your farming implements up to defend the village.
+We live in the 21st century, where warfare is conducted by technology and enemies are defined by governments and multinational arms corporations.
+We no longer live in a feudal society whereby the local warlord will call upon you and your farming implements to defend the village.

 Perhaps the question is not whether you are learning tai chi as a martial art or a health art, but rather whether the art you are learning or teaching is rooted, grounded or inspired by the philosophical and spiritual practices that have shaped and given meaning to the art.
-Whatever the expression you chose - martial, health, "authentic" "real, traditional, "taoist", etc - does your practice resonate with these fundamental principles and does it connect meaningfully with the lives of those practitioners today?
+Whatever the expression you chose - ask yourself - does your practice resonate with these fundamental principles and does it connect meaningfully with the lives of those practitioners today?

-For whatever your emphasis, whatever your focus, whatever shade of satin suit, whatever shade of name you are told to use: guru, sensei, master, sifu.. - tai chi offers offers something more than this fragmentation of its parts.
+For whatever your emphasis, whatever your focus, whatever name you embrace - tai chi offers offers something more than this fragmentation of its parts.
 It offers us all something in common - a unique insight into the principles of relaxation under duress.
 It offers concrete breathing techniques for remaining soft rather than hard, and for remaining alert and focused.
 It offers a source of energy and strength that does not rely on muscle size, protein supplements or hours spent lifting weights.
 And it offers a healthy cocktail of physical balance, open and active listening, sticking, rooting and yielding skills.